ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGraphicsFontFactory.rst

 IGraphicsFontFactory
 ====================

-.. py:class:: IGraphicsFontFactory
+.. py:class:: ansys.stk.core.graphics.IGraphicsFontFactory

    object

    A font that is suitable for use with the text batch primitive.
 For best performance, avoid creating duplicate font objects.
 Instead assign the same font object to several text batch primitives.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IGraphicsFontFactory

 Overview
 --------